hitchhiker11/crunchbase-scraper/workflow_state.md

 *   Outlined plan to modify `to_csv_module.js` to scan all objects for headers.
 *   Modified `to_csv_module.js` to collect unique keys from all data objects and sort them logically (company fields first, then round fields) before generating CSV/XLSX.
 *   Completed fix for wide format header generation.
+*   Debugging pipeline: Script stopped after checking the first skipped step.
+Logs showed execution exited the main try block prematurely.
+*   Corrected the placement of Cleanup and Final Status logic in `run_pipeline.js` to ensure they execute after the main pipeline steps.